Please Note - If you are cruising around Australia you need to select Pacific.

 Whilst the essence for many backpackers is the thrill of no routine, no set itineraries to follow and throwing caution to the wind by getting off the beaten track, there is some preparation to do.
 If not for the time and money you'll save, advanced planning will definitely assist to make your journey a smooth one.
 Use Compare Travel Insurance to compare travel insurance quotes quickly and easily.

 It goes without saying that you will need travel insurance.
 There are many levels of cover and options available so shop around to find a policy that suits your requirements.
 Most backpackers choose the basics option of medical cover to save costs.
 Ensure that any medical cover is adequate for the country you are going to visit.
 If you're travelling with any valuable belongings such as an expensive camera be sure to check that personal belongings are covered.

-Make sure you declare anything that may affects the policy such as pre-existing medical conditions.
+Make sure you declare anything that may affect the policy such as pre-existing medical conditions.
 This may increase the premium slightly but if you do not declare you could find that you are no longer covered by the insurance.